pytest-dev/pytest-rerunfailures/README.rst

   $ pytest --reruns 5

+Failed fixture or setup_class will also be re-executed.

 To add a delay time between re-runs use the ``--reruns-delay`` command line option with the amount of seconds that you would like wait before the next test re-run is launched: